biotite-dev/biotite/doc/contribution/deployment.rst

 Deployment of a new release
 ===========================
-This section describes how create and deploy a release build of the *Biotite* package and documentation.
+This section describes how to create and deploy a release build of the *Biotite* package and documentation.
 Therefore, this section primarily addresses the maintainers of the project.